JPSieg/MeltR/README.md

 MeltR is a R package that fits nucleic acid folding data to molecular models to obtain thermodynamic parameters.
 MeltR automates the trivial but time-consuming tasks associated with fitting nucleic acids thermodenaturation data, leading to facile conversion of raw data into useful thermodynamic parameters.

-MeltR was inspired by Meltwin.
-MeltR and Meltwin have the same utility: easy and consistent fitting to obtain thermodynamic parameters.
+MeltR was inspired by Meltwin.<sup>[1]</sup> MeltR and Meltwin have the same utility: easy and consistent fitting to obtain thermodynamic parameters.
 The main drawback of MeltR is that it is ran from your R console, whereas Meltwin has a graphical-user-interface.
 However, the MeltR syntax is not complicated, and MeltR has other advantages: (1) A current versions of MeltR can be downloaded from GitHub by entering two lines of code in your R consol, whereas Meltwin has been out of support for years.
 (2) MeltR supports fitting fluorescence binding isotherms to obtain thermodynamic parameters.
 (3) MeltR can be ran in bulk.
 (4) Anecdotally, MeltR is more robust than Meltwin and requires less input from the user.

 The core of MeltR is the “meltR.A” function for fitting absorbance melting curves and the “meltR.F” function for fitting fluorescence binding isotherms.